braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/unity/android/push_notifications.md

 You need to input your Firebase Server Key and Sender ID into the Braze dashboard:

-* On the app settings page (where your API keys are located), select your Android app.
+* On the **Settings** page (where your API keys are located), select your Android app.
-* Enter your Firebase Server Key in the field labeled "Firebase Cloud Messaging Server Key" under the Push Notification Settings section.
+* Enter your Firebase Server Key in the **Firebase Cloud Messaging Server Key** field, under the Push Notification Settings section.
-* Enter your Firebase Sender ID in the field labeled "Firebase Cloud Messaging Sender ID" under the Push Notification Settings section.
+* Enter your Firebase Sender ID in the **Firebase Cloud Messaging Sender ID** field, under the Push Notification Settings section.

 ![FCMKey][15]